dspinellis/latex-advice/README.md

   "as recommended by the American Psychological Association (APA)".
 * Don't start a lower-level structure, such as a section within a chapter or a subsection within a section, immediately after the parent's title.
-  Instead begin the lower-level element with introductory text, such as an overview of what you will present.
+  Instead begin the parent element with introductory text, such as an overview of what you will present.
 * Avoid creating a single subsection within a section.
 * Balance the size of your work's divisions (chapters, sections, subsections).